albertony/wslkit/README.md

 it can also list available images with `wsl --install --list-distributions`.
-To some degree this will overlap with the `New-Distro` and `Get-DistroImage` functions in my PowerShell script, although my variants will still be relevant as they only imports the disk images without fully installing distros as Windows "apps", and also have additional support for installation of raw disk images, such as official linux releases, i.e. unofficial WSL distributions, such as the Arch Linux bootstrap distribution and the Alpine minimal root filesystem.
+To some degree this will overlap with the `New-Distro` and `Get-DistroImage` functions in my PowerShell script, although my variants will still be relevant as they only imports the disk images without fully installing distros as Windows "apps".
+Also they support not only installation of the official WSL distributions, but also raw disk images, which some official linux releases provides, e.g. the Arch Linux bootstrap distribution and the Alpine minimal root filesystem.

 ### Disclaimers